AdaCore/gnatstudio/docs/users_guide/projects.rst

   A project file hierarchy can be used to compile and link several executables.
-GPS automatically updates the :guilabel:`Compile`, :guilabel:`Run` and :guilabel:`Debug` menu with the list of executables, based on this list.
+GPS automatically updates the :guilabel:`Compile`, :guilabel:`Run` and :guilabel:`Debug` menu with the list of executables based on this list.

 * :file:`Naming schemes`